swiftlang/swift-org-website/documentation/server/guides/performance.md

 #### Flame graphs in Xcode

 While there isn’t a built-in tool in Xcode specifically designed for creating flame graphs like Linux `perf`, you can use external tools to generate flame graphs for some apps developed using Xcode.

-One commonly used tool for creating flame graphs is **Instruments**, which is part of Xcode.
-You can use the **Time Profiler** instrument in Instruments to capture stacks and convert the captured data into a flame graph using tools like [flamegraph.pl](https://github.com/brendangregg/FlameGraph/blob/master/flamegraph.pl).
+One commonly used tool for creating flame graphs is Instruments, which is part of Xcode.
+You can use the Time Profiler instrument in Instruments to capture stacks and convert the captured data into a flame graph using tools like [flamegraph.pl](https://github.com/brendangregg/FlameGraph/blob/master/flamegraph.pl).
 Running the app with Instruments using the Time Profiler and then converting the collected data into a flame graph can give you insights into your application's performance profile.

 #### Flame graphs in Linux